jez/blog/source/_posts/2017-09-27-system-f-param.markdown

 mathjax: true
 ---

-My understanding of System F<sub>ω</sub> used to be really shaky.
-In particular, I'd been confused about the difference between `∀(t.τ)` (forall types) and `λ(u.c)` (type abstractions) for a long time.
-Both of these constructs have to do with parameterization (factoring out a variable so that it's bound), but each has a drastically different meaning.
+When I first learned about System F<sub>ω</sub>, I was confused about the difference between `∀(t.τ)` (forall types) and `λ(u.c)` (type abstractions) for a long time, but recently I finally grasped the difference!
+Both of these constructs have to do with parameterization (factoring out a variable so that it's bound), but the two types have drastically different meanings.

 <!-- more -->